concord-consortium/geocode/README.md

 The above method adds "setWindspeed" as a new javascript function that the blockly generated code can use.
 In this example, it modifies a parameter in the simulation store.

+If you want to set a default block program modify the contents of `src/assets/blockly-authoring/code/basic-setup.xml` or `src/assets/blockly-authoring/code/nested-loops.xml`.
+You can copy your current workspace (from eg http://localhost:8080/) by viewing the developer tools, clicking on the "Application" tab, and looking in Local Storage.
+The XML will be stored in local storage under the key "blockly-workspace".

 ### Notes